aaronbannin/looker-gen/README.md

 Generate LookML from a dbt project.
 Reads from your dbt repo and outputs files; can output to your Looker repo.

-Currently in experimentation mode, very opinionated about output directory structure.
+Currently in experimentation mode, the API may break.
+Somewhat opinionated about output directory structure, refer to `config.py` for options.

 ## Installation
 - Clone repo